Village Books with Lyanda Lynn Haupt

 Seattle Town Hall with Marina Richie

 Join me in a lively conversation with fellow Pacific Northwest “bird author” Marina Richie.
 Marina is an award-winning nature writer living in Bend, Oregon.
 Her new book, Feathered Forest: Aloft with Birds in Ancient Trees will be hot off the press (and includes a chapter on the Marbled Murrelet).
 Her previous book, Halcyon Journey: In Search of the Belted Kingfisher, received the 2024 John Burroughs Medal for Distinguished Nature Writing.
-We’ll explore the common themes in her books my books, Rare Bird: Pursuing the Mystery of the Marbled Murrelet and my latest The Bird With Flaming Red Feet.
+We’ll explore the common themes in her books and my books, Rare Bird: Pursuing the Mystery of the Marbled Murrelet and my latest The Bird With Flaming Red Feet.

 View Event →